ndujar/react-wave/README.md

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.

+If otherwise you are only interested in the bundle, go to the `/wavevisualizer/build` folder and get it from there.

 ## Initial values are set to one Hz, one cycle, no delay (phase = 0 degrees)